cozygene/refactor/README.md

     matplotlib (required only for demo.py)
     statsmodels (required only for demo.py)

+We recommend installing <a href="https://www.continuum.io/downloads" target="_blank">Anaconda Python version 2.7</a>, which already includes all necessary dependencies.

-In case you already have an installed version of Python and do not want to install Anaconda Python, you can run the provided install.py python script found in the 'python' folder:
+If you already have Python installed and do not want to install Anaconda Python, run 'install.py' script (found in the 'python' folder):
 ```
 python install.py
 ```
-The script automatically installs missing dependencies that are required for ReFACTor and adds the main refactor.py script to the path of your operating system.
+The script automatically installs missing dependencies that are required for ReFACTor.
+It also adds 'refactor.py' script to the path of your operating system (not implemented on Windows).
 Note that in some environments the script may fail to install some of the dependencies, in which case you will need to manually install them.

 ### Citing ReFACTor